Sleep Myth: Counting Sheep Helps You Fall Asleep –

 Why are sleep myths widespread?
 Why do people believe them?
 It may be the fact that one in three people in the United States has sleep problems.
-If you have a hard time falling or maintaining your sleep, you believe in almost anything that might help you head to bed.
-Perhaps this is why the belief that counting sheep helps you fall asleep is popular for children and even for adults.
+If you have a hard time falling or maintaining your sleep, you believe in almost anything that might help you get to bed.
+Perhaps this is why the belief that counting sheep helps you fall asleep is popular among children and even adults.

 When it comes to trouble falling asleep, people have different remedies.
 Some swear by exercising or drinking warm milk, while others go for counting sheep.
 Counting sheep may be the oldest sleep myth there is.
 There is a theory that shepherds used to count their sheep at night before falling asleep to make sure that they were all in their field.

 Does counting sheep work and help you fall asleep?
 Researchers from Oxford University conducted different tests on volunteer insomniacs.
 The volunteers were asked to visualize different scenarios as they tried to go to sleep.

 The study showed that it took the volunteers who pictured images of counting sheep 20 minutes longer to fall asleep than those who imagined an engaging and relaxing scene like a waterfall or a beach.

 The success of imagery distraction kept the participants from re-engaging with their thoughts, concerns, and worries before sleeping.
 It may be that counting sheep is simply too boring to do for a very long time while imagining a beach or a stream is engrossing enough to concentrate on.